Continuing Education Activity

 There is limited data regarding overdose in humans.
 Most likely, patients would present with hypotension.
 If this occurs, supportive treatment would be appropriate.

 Healthcare workers, including nurse practitioners who prescribe aliskiren for hypertension in adults, should know the contraindications and precautions.
 Patients taking aliskiren requires monitoring for hyperkalemia and impaired renal function.
 Serum potassium also requires periodic observation.
 Patients at risk include those with renal insufficiency, diabetes mellitus, combination use with ARBs or ACEs, and patients using potassium supplements or potassium-sparing diuretics.
 Renal function is also something clinicians should watch.
 Individual patients will be at higher risk of developing acute renal failure while taking aliskiren.
 These patients include those taking ARBs, ACEIs, non-steroidal anti-inflammatory drugs (NSAIDs), as well as patients with renal artery stenosis, severe heart failure, post-myocardial infarction, or, are volume depleted.

 ALiskiren therapy, as part of a patient's overall hypertensive control regimen, requires an interprofessional healthcare team.
 When initiating aliskiren, the clinician should consult a pharmacist, who can look over the entire medication regimen and assist with deciding the appropriateness of adding aliskiren, and what other changes might be necessary for the patient's regimen.
-Nursing can provide administration counseling, monitor the patient as described above, and assess compliance.
-If the nurse or pharmacist note any issues, they should be able to communicate these to the prescriber promptly.
+Nurses can provide administration counseling, monitor the patient as described above, and assess adherence.
+If the nurse or pharmacist notes any issues, they should be able to communicate these to the prescriber promptly.
 With this type of interprofessional team coordination, aliskiren therapy can achieve optimal outcomes with minimal adverse events.
 [Level V]